REditorSupport/vscode-R/sess/README.md

 # `sess`: Modern R IPC Server Protocol

-The `sess` package provides a high-performance, token-authenticated IPC (Inter-Process Communication) mechanism between R and a client (such as an IDE or editor extension).
-It uses a pure **WebSocket** architecture to replace legacy file-based watchers.
+The `sess` package provides a high-performance IPC (Inter-Process Communication) mechanism between R and a client (such as an IDE or editor extension).
+It uses a pure **WebSocket over Unix Domain Sockets / Named Pipes** architecture to replace legacy file-based watchers.
+By leveraging OS-level sockets, it inherently provides secure access control without the need for token authentication.

 ## 1. Connection Handshake